-Script-based modeling systems such as Neuron (Hines and Carnevale, 2001) and GENESIS (Bower and Beeman, 1994) improve on general-purpose packages by providing a set of biologically meaningful constructs that can be augmented, where necessary, with general purpose code.
-The approach taken in Catacomb2 has been to accentuate this distinction by providing a wide range of predefined components that are intended to work together in almost any configuration that the system lets the user assemble.
+in almost any configuration which the system lets the user assemble.
 More complex logic can be implemented by writing new code modules or scripts, but for many applications this should not be necessary.
-It encourages the view that script or module writing is a slow one-off activity that should be carefully planned and revised, whereas model construction, testing and modification is an everyday activity to be made as quick and as easy as possible.
+It encourages the view that script or module writing is a slow one-off activity which should be carefully planned and revised, whereas model construction, testing and modification is an everyday activity to be made as quick and as easy as possible.

-The design of a system that permits only interesting models to be built, or rather, one with a parameter space which is at least densely populated by useful models, remains a major challenge in computational neuroscience.
+The design of a system which permits only interesting models to be built, or rather, one with a parameter space which is at least densely populated by useful models, remains a major challenge in computational neuroscience.
 With such a system, for example, genetic algorithms or other optimization techniques could be used on points in the model space itself.
-At present, a certain part of the instantaneous structure of biologically plausible models is captured, but there is no mechanism for describing the slower regulatory processes that would govern many of the quantities in a real system.
+At present, a certain part of the instantaneous structure of biologically plausible models is captured, but there is no mechanism for describing the slower regulatory processes which would govern many of the quantities in a real system.
 The resulting models suffer the same fragility with respect to their parameters as is familiar from many other systems.
-In effect, although the parameter space does contains interesting models, it fails to satisfy the natural corollary that it should also be relatively smooth and that each model should occupy at least some minimal volume of the total space.
-There is a simple mechanism for testing this with a perturber component that goes through any model and introduces random changes, according to specified probability density functions, in all the parameters.
+In effect, although the parameter space does contain interesting models, it fails to satisfy the natural corollary that it should also be relatively smooth and that each model should occupy at least some minimal volume of the total space.
+There is a simple mechanism for testing this with a perturber component that goes through any model and introduce random changes, according to specified probability density functions, in all the parameters.
 Ideally, if a model covers a significant part of the space, then introducing random multiplicative changes of a few percent should not change the gross behavior.
 Perturbation of complex models, however, generally changes the behavior substantially, indicating that there is scope for improvement in the choice of parameterizations.
-This is considered further in "Discussion and Future Directions."
+This is considered further in section ten.